mitmath/1806/summaries.md

 ## Lecture 20 (Mar 23)

 We derived an explicit formula for the elements of A⁻¹, discussed the cofactor rules, the cross product, and volumes.
+In particular the cofactor formula is the very Property 3.
+We explained that perhaps one can view it as a formula for determinants, but one should also understand that the very linearity in Propety 3 is given explicitly in that formula.

+We saw that the cross product was really the cofactors and explained there could be a cross product in higher dimensions but it would take n-1 arguments and produce n cofactors.

+Familiar formulas like if you double every length in a 3d object, the volume is multiplied by 2^3=8 generalize to higher dimensions and are captured by the determinant formula.

 **Further reading:** Textbook 5.3.